Bas3d-Labs/drand-quicknet-evm/contracts/README.md

 - The registry source is committed/tagged.
 - The correct deployment manifest is selected.
 - Manifest chain ID matches the target RPC.
-- Oracle address has been independently verified.
+- Verifier address has been independently verified.
-- Oracle runtime codehash matches the manifest.
+- Verifier runtime codehash matches the manifest.
-- Oracle runtime codehash matches `EXPECTED_ORACLE_CODEHASH`.
+- The chain-profile `minimumLeadRounds` value is supplied explicitly to the deployment script.
+- Verifier deployment self-tests pass.
-- Oracle is non-upgradeable.
+- Verifier is non-upgradeable.
-- Oracle has no mutable security-critical verification configuration.
+- Verifier has no mutable security-critical verification configuration.
 - Deployment account has sufficient gas funds.
 - Dry-run deployment succeeds.
 - Production deployment is broadcast.